ppeble/emissary-ingress.dev/content/en/docs/3.8/tutorials/quickstart-demo.md

 1. Apply the configuration to the cluster with the command `kubectl apply -f quote.yaml`.

 1. Copy the configuration below and save it to a file called `quote-backend.yaml` so that you can create a `Mapping` on your cluster.
-This `Mapping` tells Emissary-ingress to route all traffic inbound to the `/backend/` path, on any host that can be used to reach Emissary-ingress, to the `quote` service.
+This `Mapping` tells Emissary to route all traffic inbound to the `/backend/` path, on any host that can be used to reach Emissary, to the `quote` service.

   ```yaml
   ---